 We want you to know that we continue to actively monitor the spread of COVID-19 and are taking precautions for the health and safety of our clients, employees, and communities.
 As always, we offer remote meetings where possible and are happy to schedule clients by telephone, Skype, or FaceTime.

-If it is necessary to come into one of our office, you can rest assured that we are following all CDC recommendations including making sure surfaces are routinely disinfected.
+If it is necessary to come into one of our offices, you can rest assured that we are following all CDC recommendations including making sure surfaces are routinely disinfected.

 As a law practice focused on the overall health and wellness of all families, we encourage you to use this time to reconnect with your family and practice moments of self-care and mindfulness.
 We’re all in this together!